What is White Label AI Chatbot?

 If your platform cost is $299/month (Trillet Agency plan with unlimited sub-accounts) and you charge clients $497/month each:

 The economics improve at scale because the platform fee is flat regardless of client count, though remember that per-minute usage and your own support time scale with the portfolio, so these are gross figures before those variable costs.
-For a deeper analysis of agency pricing strategies, see our guide on how to price voice AI services.
+See current plan tiers on the Trillet white-label pricing page, and for a deeper analysis of agency pricing strategies, see our guide on how to price voice AI services.

 Which Industries Are Best for White-Label Voice AI?